-In Canada, the Access to Cancer Testing and Treatment program provides high quality cancer genomic testing to patients with metastatic or recurrent lung, breast, or colorectal cancer.
-Initially launched in 2019, Canexia Health has expanded geographic access to this testing program, currently offered at no cost to patients, which can help oncologists direct therapy selection and clinical trial options.
+In Canada, the Access to Cancer Testing and Treatment program provides high quality cancer genomic testing for patients with metastatic or recurrent lung cancer at no cost.
+The testing can help oncologists direct therapy selection and clinical trial options.

 - What is Genomic Testing?